ComputationalCryoEM/ASPIRE-Python/docs/source/orientation_estimation.rst

    .. code-block::

-       # Generate a set of class averages from initial 'src'
+       # Generate a set of class averages from initial 'src', which,
+       # in most cases, has already gone through some preprocessing steps.
        from aspire.denoising import LegacyClassAvgSource
        avgs = LegacyClassAvgSource(src)